is a strategy game of the same family as Xiangqi

-- The Pawns (each player starts with nine, and can have a maximum of nine unpromoted in play) move and capture one square forward.
+- The Pawns (each player starts with nine, and can never have more than one in play on each file) move and capture one square forward.
 They must promote to Gold General when they reach row 9.

 Unlike in other games of the Chaturanga family, players can return pieces they captured to the board.
 Promotable pieces can be promoted at any time in the opponent's home ranks.
 If a piece is captured, the promotion is undone.